invenia/blog/_posts/JuliaLangFeatures.md

 ### Back to `AsList`

-Lets first define a trait type and trait function:
+First, we define the trait type and trait function:

 ```julia
 struct List end